-- 5.12 Chronic Inhalation Toxicity.
-The product as used shall not contain components that are classified as producing significant toxic effects in mammals via inhalation, with a possible inhalation exposure pathway e.g., with vapor pressure above 1 mm mercury at 1 atm pressure and 20°C, from repeated inhalation exposure at or below 1.0 mg/L as a vapor, according to Organization for Economic Co-operation and Development (OECD) Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures. - 5.13 Combustibility.
-The product shall not be combustible.
-The product or 99% by weight of the product components shall have a flashpoint above 65.5°C (150°F), as tested using either the Cleveland Open Cup Tester (ASTM D92-05a), the Abel Closed-Cup method (ISO 13736), or the Pensky-Martens Closed-Cup method (ISO 2719).
-Alternatively, the product shall not sustain a flame when tested using ASTM D 4206 Standard Test Method for Sustained Burning of Liquid Mixtures Using the Small Scale Open-Cup Apparatus. - 5.14 Fragrances.
+- 5.14 Fragrances.
 All fragrances used shall be produced and handled following the code of practice of the International Fragrance Association (IFRA). - 5.15 Colorants.
-Each colorant shall meet one of the following: - Be U.S. Food and Drug Administration-certified and permitted for ingestion. - Be a natural colorant. - Not have any of the following heavy metals intentionally added: arsenic, cadmium, cobalt, hexavalent chromium, lead, manganese, mercury, nickel, and selenium - 5.16 Bioaccumulating Compounds.
+Each colorant shall meet one of the following: - Be U.S. Food and Drug Administration-certified and permitted for ingestion. - Be a natural colorant. - Not have any of the following heavy metals intentionally added: arsenic, cadmium, cobalt, hexavalent chromium, lead, manganese, mercury, nickel, and selenium. - 5.16 Bioaccumulating Compounds.
 The product shall not contain any components that bioaccumulate or are known to form degradation products that bioaccumulate.
-A chemical is considered to bioaccumulate when it has a bioconcentration factor (BCF) ≥ 500 (or log Kow ≥4).
+A chemical is considered to bioaccumulate when it has a bioconcentration factor (BCF) \geq 500 (or log Kow \geq 4).
 The preferred source of data is from OECD TG 305 (for BCF).
 If the chemical meets the requirement for biodegradability, Section 5.18 herein, it may be considered to not bioaccumulate. - 5.17 Eutrophication.
 The product shall not contain phosphorus at more than 0.5% by weight. - 5.18 Aquatic Biodegradability.
 Each of the individual organic components shall exhibit ready biodegradability in accordance with the OECD definition, except for polymers.
 Biodegradability shall be measured according to any of the following methods: ISO 7827, 9439, 10707, 10708, 9408, 14593; OECD Methods 301A F; or OECD 310.
-Specifically, within a 28-day test, the component shall meet one of the following criteria within 10 days of the time when biodegradation first reaches 10%: - Removal of Dissolved Organic Carbon(DOC) > 70% - Biochemical Oxygen Demand (BOD) > 60% - BOD, as % of Theoretical Oxygen Demand (ThOD) > 60% - CO_2 evolution, as % of theoretical $CO_2 > 60\%$ related surfactant homologues.
+Specifically, within a 28-day test, the component shall meet one of the following criteria within 10 days of the time when biodegradation first reaches 10%: - Removal of Dissolved Organic Carbon(DOC) > 70% - Biochemical Oxygen Demand (BOD) > 60% - BOD, as % of Theoretical Oxygen Demand (ThOD) > 60% - CO2 evolution, as % of theoretical CO2 > 60%

-Per OECD guidance the 10-day window requirement does not apply to structurally-
+Per OECD guidance the 10-day window requirement does not apply to structurally-related surfactant homologues.